flub78/multitenant/doc/testing/running_tests.md

 environment variables are defined in the .env file.

-The multi_test base must have been created.
+The multi_test base must exist.

 ### phpunit tests